 San Francisco-based composer Emma Logan (b.
 1990) strives to write music that is emotionally compelling through the use of gesture, experimentation, and storytelling.
 Her piece, Three Sisters for flute trio, was selected as a finalist in the 2017 ASCAP Morton Gould Young Composer Awards.
 Emma’s passion for contemporary music drives her to continue collaborating with fellow composers and performers to bring new music to life.

 Emma is co-founder of the Helia Music Collective, an organization dedicated to promoting women in music.
-Helia's first project was in collaboration with Siroko Duo in March 2017, featuring new and recent works by women for flute duo.
-Emma is also a curator for San Francisco’s Center for New Music and will present concerts for the 2017 and 2018 seasons.
-Aside from her creative endeavors, Emma is passionate about arts administration.
-She is currently the Assistant Operations Manager at the San Francisco Symphony and the Administrative Assistant for the Switchboard Music Festival.
+Helia's third project was in collaboration with Curium Trio in October 2019, featuring new, recent, and hidden music for piano trio inspired by color and visual art.
+Emma is an active curator throughout the Bay Area, most recently serving as a curator for San Francisco’s Center for New Music in 2017-2019.
+In the past, she has served as a composer-in-residence for Fête Concerts, and as an Artistic Director for Composers, Inc. In addition to her creative endeavors, Emma is passionate about arts administration.
+She is currently the Operations Manager at the San Francisco Symphony.